ibm-cloud-docs/transit-gateway/helpful-tips.md

 {: #unbound-gre-connection-considerations}

 * Classic routes are advertised through an unbound GRE tunnel.
-* Unbound GRE tunnels can communicate through other unbound GRE tunnels connected to the same transit gateway in the same availability zone.
+* Can communicate through other unbound GRE tunnels connected to the same transit gateway in the same availability zone.
-* Unbound GRE tunnels cannot communicate with other unbound GRE tunnels on the same transit gateway if they are in a different availability zone.
+* Cannot communicate with other unbound GRE tunnels on the same transit gateway if they are in a different availability zone.
 Unbound GRE tunnels in this scenario cannot be relied on for network isolation.

 If you require network isolation, consider using separate transit gateways.
 {: tip}

-* Unbound GRE tunnels do not require a classic connection on the transit gateway.
+* Do not require a classic connection on the transit gateway.
 Classic network subnets will not be advertised to the connections on the transit gateway (or vice versa).
 * The default number of unique base networks that can be targeted by unbound GRE tunnels is limited to five.
 You can open an [IBM Support case](/docs/get-support?topic=get-support-using-avatar#using-avatar) if you need these service limits expanded.

 For more information and a use case example, see [Connect networks using a High Availability GRE tunnel](/docs/transit-gateway?topic=transit-gateway-about#use-case-8).